-Known as the land of a thousand hills, Rwanda has five volcanoes, 23 lakes and numerous rivers.
+Known as the land of a thousand hills, Rwanda has five volcanoes, 23 lakes, and numerous rivers.
 It is one of the smallest countries on the African mainland and also one of the most progressive.
 It has made huge strides since the war in 1994 and today is one of the safest and cleanest countries in Africa.
-Rwanda is best known for its gorilla trekking safaris but in recent years there have been more options developed and parks opened and today one can enjoy a number of beautiful lodges in scenic areas and game reserves.
-Small, compact and easy to travel around, one should take the time to explore all that this beautiful country has to offer.
+Rwanda is best known for its gorilla trekking safaris but in recent years there have been more options developed and parks opened and today one can enjoy several excellent upmarket lodges in scenic areas and game reserves.
+Small, compact, and easy to travel around, one should take the time to explore all that this beautiful country has to offer.

 Kigali is the capital city of Rwanda.
 It spans several ridges and valleys with lush hillsides and flowering trees.
 It is one of the most attractive capital cities in Africa as well as one of the cleanest and safest.
 Situated roughly in the center of the country it is the entry point where your visit will begin.
 Nyamirambo, a colorful Kigali neighborhood located just outside the center of town, is one of the city’s most vibrant areas with a growing art scene and trendy bars and restaurants.

 A three-hour drive from Kigali in the northwest corner of Rwanda is Volcanoes National Park.
 (Parc National des Volcans).
 This park was created to protect the magnificent Virunga’s mountain range which is home to almost half of the world’s rare mountain gorillas as well as the Golden Monkeys.
 Nothing can prepare you for the impact of encountering a fully grown Silverback gorilla and watching the families interact and at play.